champsproject/ldds/README.md

-Repository for the Python package for Computation of Lagrangian Descriptors of Dynamical Systems.
+**LDDS**: Python package for Computation of Lagrangian Descriptors of Dynamical Systems.

+## Table of contents
   -   [Summary](#summary)
   -   [Installation](#installation)
   -   [Usage](#usage)